bkudria/speakeasy/docs/instructions.md

 [Provide detailed instructions for code changes here]

-[If necessary, provide updates for SPEC.md here]
+[If necessary, provide updates for specification.md here]

 [Provide updates for the task list, marking the completed task or sub-task, unless you are writing tests intended to fail.]

 If asked to "refine" the task list:
-1. Read all tasks to understand the general roadmap.
+1. Read all tasks to understand the plan.
 2. Re-order tasks if necessary for efficiency.
 3. Review each task:
    1. Ensure clear and unambiguous descriptions.
    2. Split into multiple tasks if needed.
-Tasks of 5 or more points need to be broken down into smaller sub-tasks.
+Tasks of 8 or more points need to be broken down into smaller sub-tasks.
    3. Break down non-trivial tasks into well-specified sub-tasks.
 Make sure to estimate point values according to the scale above
    4. Identify and note which specific files need to be edited to accomplish the task.
 Never add notes that are not specific files.
    5. Ensure the task complies with all other rules specified